California Labor Laws Guide

 Exceptions to minimum wage in California

-An employee cannot legally agree to work for less than minimum wage, unless they belong to a particular category which is exempt from this requirement.
+An employee can’t legally agree to work for less than minimum wage unless they belong to a particular category that is exempt from this requirement.

 Wages and Reporting Time Pay in California